apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/InterfaceClassification.md

       stable they capture internal properties of the system and can communicate these properties to its internal users and to developers of the interface.
-        * e.g. In HDFS, NN-DN protocol is private but stable and can help implementing rolling upgrades.
+        * e.g. In HDFS, NN-DN protocol is private but stable and can help implement rolling upgrades.
 It communicates that this interface should not be changed in incompatible ways even though it is private.
-        * e.g. In HDFS, FSImage stability can help providing more flexible roll backs.
+        * e.g. In HDFS, FSImage stability provides more flexible rollback.

 * What is the harm in applications using a private interface that is stable?
 How is it different than a public stable interface?